 The spread between the most and least expensive sub-markets has widened slightly over the past two years.
 Downtown rents have plateaued or softened marginally due to new supply, while suburban rents have continued to climb as demand migrates outward.
 The result is a narrowing gap that makes the suburbs relatively less of a "deal" than they were in 2023, though still meaningfully cheaper in absolute terms.

 For property managers, these neighbourhood-level differences matter enormously for pricing strategy.
-Setting rent even $50–100 above the competitive range in a given micro-market can add weeks to your vacancy timeline — a costly mistake when the average vacant unit in Toronto costs $93 per day in lost revenue.
+Setting rent even $50–100 above the competitive range in a given micro-market can add weeks to your vacancy timeline — a costly mistake when the average vacant unit in Toronto costs approximately $83 per day in lost revenue based on citywide average asking rents.[2]

 New Supply Impact